NozeIO/redi-s/README.md

 looking at the specific NIO implementation of Redi/S.

-Persistence is really inefficient, the databases are just dump as JSON via Codable.
+Persistence is really inefficient, the databases are just dumped as JSON via Codable.
 Easy to fix.